andrewluetgers/ngEventRegistry/README.md

 an argSpec is a function that validates its input and returns a valid arg that will be provided to the event handler.
-Arrays of argSpec functions are supported if different functions are needed per arg, otherwise you can use the i arg provided to the argSpec function to determine what argument is being provided this function should throw an error if the provided value is unexpected
+Arrays of argSpec functions are supported if different functions are needed per arg, otherwise you can use the i argument provided to the argSpec function to determine what argument is being provided.
+This function should throw an error if the provided value is unexpected.

 ### usage: register app events